aldur/aldur.github.io/_posts/2025-10-29-nixos-baguette-images-in-chromeos.md

 I don't run Kubernetes (which seems to be one of the biggest pain point for LXC users), but Baguette improves a few things for me as well:

-1. Attaching a USB hardware key to a Baguette VM does [not hold an exclusive lock]({% link _micros/fido2-almost-works-in-linux-on-chromeos.md %}) on it, so I can use it _both_ in Baguette and in ChromeOS (as a passkey) at the same time.
+1. In addition to being able to automatically forward USB devices, Baguette does [not hold an exclusive lock]({% link _micros/fido2-almost-works-in-linux-on-chromeos.md %}) on USB hardware keys.
+   So I can use them _both_ in Baguette and in ChromeOS (as a passkey) at the same time without having to fiddle with `crosh`.
-1. Running a true VM might make it easier to implement [ephemeral storage][18].
+1. A containerless VM has better access to the underlying hardware and better control of its `init`.
+This might make it easier to implement [ephemeral storage][18] and seems to fix an issue with [`pcscd`][20] that would make it fail reading from Yubikeys after some time, until restarted.
-1. Using `crosh` + `vsh` as a terminal makes it easy to attach/detach USB devices and manage the VM itself without breaking _flow_ when switching from "Terminal".
+1. Using `crosh` + `vsh` makes it easy to attach/detach USB devices and manage the VM itself without breaking _flow_ when switching from "Terminal".
 I could have done the same with LXC containers, but I didn't know about the `vsh` command.

 Thanks for reading, and 'til next time! 👋